 The Vancouver Island Placer Miner’s Association (VIPMA) was founded July 16, 1997 with 12 members, Bruce Chaytor was president and remained so until 2018.
 VIPMA averages around 100 members with some members actively mining tenures issued under Notices of Work obtained through Ministry of Mines.
 Other members keep busy enjoying the nine claims maintained by the Association making Placer Mining available to it’s mining membership on a recreational basis.

 A FMC (Free Miner’s License) was originally issued by the Indian Agent/Gold Commissioner.
 This small piece of paper opened a route for any man to be able to go out with a pan and a shovel and earn a living.
 Anyone who holds an FMC has a right, and this piece of legislation should never die.

 Few people realize without Placer Mining, this part of Canada could easily be part of the United States.

 Leechtown Part 1 – Author Bart van den Berk© www.leechtownhistory.ca

-  (First Reader) Donna Chaytor recommends the reading of this book to have a complete understanding of how Victoria was put on the map, how Vancouver island was put on the map, and how British Columbia became a part of Canada – which is in most likelihood the most important value to this book as it relates to the history of Placer Mining and how it brought viable communities and wealth to the island with the discovery of gold and how this continued across British Columbia blazing trails through some of the roughest of lands and building economies that are today still flourishing all on the tailings of the Placer Miner.
+(First Reader) Donna Chaytor recommends reading this book to gain a complete understanding of how Victoria was put on the map, what led to Vancouver Island and its relationship to British Columbia resulting in British Columbia becoming a part of Canada.
+Placer Mining brought viable communities on the island wealth with the discovery of gold and led to the blazing of trails through some of the roughest of lands and building economies that are today still flourishing all on the tailings of the Placer Miner.